 When I learned that our very own Manitoba maple (Acer negundo), also known as boxelder, could be tapped for maple syrup, I was pumped!
 Manitoba maples are commonly planted as shelter belt trees, and my yard was full of them!

 Rather than buying special taps for gathering the sap, I decided to experiment with taps made from natural materials found around me.
 Over the years, I have used the hollow stems of cane grass (Phragmites communtatis), shards of deer leg bones, and various bird bones, which are naturally hollow (photo).
-My next experiment will be high bush cranberry stems, which have a pithy center that can be removed by slicing the stems length-wise and scraping it out, forming a channel for the sap to run down.
+I’ve also used high bush cranberry stems, which have a pithy center that can be removed by slicing the stems length-wise and scraping it out, forming a channel for the sap to run down.

 Gather the sap before the leaves and flowers appear for the best run and flavour.
 Once the buds break open, the sap tends to taste more woody.

 To boil the sap, strain it through a clean cloth to remove flies and bits of bark (a piece cut from pantyhose works well), pour it into flat pans or any kind of pot and boil it down.
 It takes 40 litres of sap to make 1 litre of syrup, so be sure to do this outside!
 (Some sugar evaporates with the water and it will coat everything in your house!)
-I use an old cookstove in my summer house, where I can open large windows for good air flow, or a wood-fired cauldron.
+I’ve used an old cookstove in my summer house, where I could open large windows for good air flow, or a wood-fired cauldron.

 You don’t need a lot of taps to get a decent amount of syrup.
 I have tapped as few as 5 trees and gathered enough sap to make a litre or two of syrup.
 There is something incredibly grounding about drinking sap straight from a tree, so even if you can only tap a few trees, go for it and enjoy the sap and all of its nutrients, including calcium and potassium, straight up!